 Wedgwood had already bought for £3,000 the Ridgehouse estate of some 350 acres, situated between Burslem, Hanley and Newcastle under Lyme, and built there a factory which he named Etruria.
 A crucial advantage of the location of the factory was its position next to the proposed Trent and Mersey Canal.
 (27)

 The canal began within a few miles of the River Mersey, near Runcorn and finished in a junction with the River Trent in Derbyshire.
-It is just over ninety miles long with more than 70 locks and five tunnels.
+It was just over ninety miles long with more than 70 locks and five tunnels.
 At the time it was described as the "greatest civil engineering work built in Britain."
 Although the canal cost £130,000 to build, it reduced the price of transporting Wedgwood's goods from £210s to 13s 4d a ton.
 (28)

 John Wilkes returned to England in 1768 and in March stood as Radical candidate for Middlesex.
 The vote was held in public and of the 15 electors, 13 voted for "Wilkes and Liberty".
 After being elected Wilkes was arrested and taken to King's Bench Prison.
 For the next fortnight a large crowd assembled at St. George's Field, a large open space by the prison.
 (29)